 Hannah (she/her) received her BSc degree in Environmental Studies and Geography in 2022.
 She is grateful to live and learn on the unceded territories of the Lekwungen and WSANEC peoples.
 Hannah attended the 2019 Uvic Geography Tanzania field school where she learned about local conservation, resource management and community planning.
 This inspired many questions for her, including questions around the impacts of extractivism in the global south and the ways in which we, in the global north, directly benefit.
 In the summer of 2020, Hannah worked for Salt Spring Island Community Service’s Harvest Food Program where she became interested in sustainable food systems and supply chains.
 These two spheres of interest have merged for her through the undergraduate honours thesis she is working on with Dr. Sophia Carodenuto that focuses on cocoa origins and global supply chain sustainability within the artisanal chocolate industry.
 She is very excited to be working with Dr. Carodenuto and the Northwest Chocolate Alliance to explore the intricacies of maintaining relationships to cocoa origins as a method of enhancing sustainability.

 Marcelyn (Myra) Buluran

-Shayla is a 5th year BA undergraduate student studying Geography and Environmental Studies.
+Shayla (she/her) received her BA in Geography and Environmental Studies.
 She is grateful to be learning on Lekwungen territory, as well as throughout her degree learning on W̱SÁNEĆ and Lummi territory.
 She completed a co-op term working at the Legacy Art Galleries, where she explored different forms of communication to convey thoughts, ideas, and experiences to a diverse group of people.
 This experience inspired her Honors thesis to study the history of co-management and power sharing across state and non-state actors in the Sooke watershed, with a specific focus on Indigenous environmental stewardship.